 🌴 Napili Bay

 You’ll find the charming and laid-back Napili Bay just south of Kapalua.
-This beautiful sandy beach is a favorite among locals and visitors alike, offering a more relaxed atmosphere than its bustling neighbors.
+This sandy beach is a favorite for both locals and visitors.
+It has a calmer atmosphere than the busier nearby beaches.

 Location: Napili, between Kapalua and Kahana